kaba2/pastel/example/NearestNeighbour/readme.txt

 Adaptation to removal
 ---------------------

-When you erase points, the kd-tree adapts itself by pruning empty subtrees.
-These subtrees are not actually removed but just taken out of consideration.
+When you erase points, the kd-tree adapts itself by decreasing the level of detail in the subdivision.
+These subtrees are not actually removed but just taken out of consideration to speed up searches.
 You can see this by spraying points to the same area from which you removed points from: the underlying subtrees are again taken in consideration.